-At the point of the journey where people start looking for me is when they’ve come up with their ground breaking, ass-kicking idea, gotten really excited about it, morphed it into game changing content and then realised they can’t quite figure out how best to turn it into… something.
+At the point of the journey where people start looking for me (or any professionals in this field) to help with creating content is when they’ve come up with their ground breaking, ass-kicking idea, gotten really excited about it, morphed it into game changing content and then realised they can’t quite figure out how best to turn it into… something.

 Google just about breaks them when they start looking for who could help them through the e-learning development process.